warptools/gar/benches/direct_copy.md

 Summary of Data
 ---------------

-We do two sets of studies at various file sizes: one is of the `fs::copy` vs `io::copy` APIs alone;
+First of all, question 2 -- is `fs::copy` advantaged over `io::copy` -- is straight up "no".
+Both functions do wizardry when working on files.
+Just check the source.
+A study of their performance is still included in the code and stats here, but just demonstrates they are in fact effectively the same.

-and the other is with a full hashing implemented similarly to how our real program would need to do it (but ignoring all the details of git trees, etc; just using sha256 and that's it).
+The more interesting tests are a full hashing implemented similarly to how our real program would need to do it (but ignoring all the details of git trees, etc; just using sha256 and that's it), for both with a copy and separate read, and with an in memory tee.

-Observing fscopy vs iocopy alone:

-- on tmpfs, it doesn't matter, at any scale.
-- on ZFS, it doesn't matter, at any scale.
-- on Ext4... you might be tempted to think it matters, but ext4 is so unpredictable and noisy that statistics involving it are just a joke.

 Observing the difference between fscopy-then-reread-and-hash and using an in-memory tee to hash and copy:

 - on tmpfs, it doesn't matter.
 Tee is maybe _slightly_ winning but practically within noise margins.
 - on ZFS, it looks like copy-and-reread is slightly faster -- not an asymptote, but by percentages (approximately 19%)... on 10M and above.
 Tee is faster on 10k.
-- on Ext4... yeah, these measurements are just insane.
-Ext4 is unpredictable beyond reason.
+- on Ext4... it's hard to say: Ext4 seems to be extremely unpredictable under all weather.

 (The lack of comprehensible measurements of ext4 is concerning, but see data below.
 If anyone can make sense of this, by all means, please send notes.)